bhavya-choudhary-githost/beginner-projects/README.md

 # Beginner Projects
 Hello there!,
-This repository collects some of my early Python learning projects — small scripts and experiments that helped me build a foundation in programming.
+This repository collects some of my early Python learning projects — small scripts and experiments that helped me build a foundation in programming while also being a sort of notes to see some things.

 ## Folders